What is Lasinone?

 Biochemical monitoring

-- Succinylacetone (SA): This is the primary marker for metabolic
+Succinylacetone (SA): This is the primary marker for metabolic control.

-control.
-It should be undetectable in the blood and urine, which is the main
+undetectable in the blood and urine, which is the main goal of treatment.

-- Nitisinone: Monitor blood Nitisinone levels to ensure they are
+Nitisinone: Monitor blood Nitisinone levels to ensure they are within

-- Tyrosine: Monitor plasma tyrosine levels to ensure they remain
+Tyrosine: Monitor plasma tyrosine levels to ensure they remain below

 Clinical and other monitoring